zach721/ReactDex/README.md

 ##V.2 Improvements
- fixed infinite loop and pc's heating added list of all pokemon all pokemon are available
+ fixed infinite loop and pc's heating.\
+ added list of all pokemon.\
+ all pokemon are available.\

 # V.3 Future feautures
- autocomplete box
+ autocomplete box.\
- save your pokemon
+ save your pokemon .\
- add pokemon cries
+ add pokemon cries.\